IGCN: Integrative Graph Convolution Networks for patient level insights and biomarker discovery in multi-omics integration: Introduction

-To address these limitations, in this paper, we introduce a novel supervised integrative graph convolutional networks (IGCN ) that operates on multi-modal data structures.
+To address these limitations, we introduce a novel supervised integrative graph convolutional networks (IGCN) architecture that operates on multi-omics data structures.
 In IGCN, a multi-GCN module is initially employed to extract node embeddings from each network.
-An attention module is then proposed to fuse the multiple node embeddings into a weighted form.
-Unlike previous studies, the attention mechanism assigns different attention coefficients for each node/sample that helps identify which data modality receives more emphasis to predict a certain class type.
-This feature makes IGCN interpretable in terms of understanding the rationale behind the prediction.
-IGCN also utilizes fused node embeddings on multiple similarity networks and takes advantage of multiple graph topologies to determine the final predictions.
-We presented our experimental results on two biomedical node classification tasks: breast cancer subtype classification task from The Cancer Genome Atlas Breast Invasive Carcinoma Collection (TCGA-BRCA) data (https://portal.gdc.cancer.gov), Dementia and Mild Cognitive Impairment (MCI) classification task from Alzheimer’s Disease Neuroimaging Initiative (ADNI) data (https://adni.loni.usc.edu/).
-We also showcased the experimental outcomes from three additional real-world multi-modal graphs: movie genre prediction from IMDB data (https://www.imdb.com), paper type classification task from ACM data (http://dl.acm.org), and author research area classification task from DBLP data (https://dblp.uni-trier.de).
-Our experimental results show that our proposed method outperforms or is on par with the state-of-the-art and baseline methods on these five node classification tasks.
+A personalized attention module is then proposed to fuse the multiple node embeddings into a weighted form.
+Unlike previous multi-omics integration studies, the attention mechanism assigns different attention coefficients to each node/sample for each data modality to help identify which data modality receives more emphasis to predict a certain class type.
+This feature makes IGCN interpretable in terms of understanding the rationale behind the prediction at the sample level.
+Furthermore, IGCN has the capability to assign attention coefficients to features for each sample from a range of omics data types, which would facilitate identifying omics biomakers associated with phenotypes of interest.
+To the best of our knowledge, IGCN stands out as the first supervised integrative approach that provides patient level insights and biomarkers in multi-omics integration.